-The term of office of our Class I directors, J. Scott Garland, Barry E. Greene and Mansoor Raza Mirza, M.D., will expire at the Annual Meeting.
-Accordingly, the nominees for Class I directors for election at the Annual Meeting are Messrs.
-Garland and Greene and Dr. Mirza.
-If Messrs.
-Garland and Greene and Dr. Mirza are elected at the Annual Meeting, each such individual will be elected to serve for a three-year term that will expire at our 2020 annual meeting of stockholders and until such individual's successor is duly elected and qualified.
+The term of office of our Class III directors, Garen G. Bohlin, Mikael Dolsten, M.D., Ph.D. and Michael G. Kauffman, M.D., Ph.D., will expire at the Annual Meeting.
+Accordingly, the nominees for Class III director for election at the Annual Meeting are Mr. Bohlin and Drs.
+Dolsten and Kauffman.
+If Mr. Bohlin and Drs.
+Dolsten and Kauffman are elected at the Annual Meeting, each such individual will be elected to serve for a three-year term that will expire at our 2022 annual meeting of stockholders and until such individual's successor is duly elected and qualified.

-If no contrary indication is made, proxies are to be voted for Messrs.
-Garland and Greene and Dr. Mirza or in the event that any of Messrs.
-Garland and Greene and Dr. Mirza is not a candidate or is unable to serve as a director at the time of the election (which is not currently expected), for any nominee who is designated by our board of directors to fill the vacancy.
+If no contrary indication is made, proxies are to be voted for Mr. Bohlin and Drs.
+Dolsten and Kauffman, or in the event that any of Mr. Bohlin and Drs.
+Dolsten and Kauffman is not a candidate or is unable to serve as a director at the time of the election (which is not currently expected), for any nominee who is designated by our board of directors to fill the vacancy.

+Our board of directors currently consists of seven members.
 We have no formal policy regarding board diversity, but our Corporate Governance Guidelines provide that the background and qualifications of the members of our board of directors considered as a group should provide a significant breadth of experience, knowledge, and ability to assist our board of directors in fulfilling its responsibilities.
 Our priority in selection of board members is identification of members who will further the interests of our stockholders through his or her established record of professional accomplishment, the ability to contribute positively to the collaborative culture among board members, knowledge of our business, understanding of the competitive landscape and adherence to high ethical standards.
 Certain individual qualifications and skills of our directors that contribute to our board of directors' effectiveness as a whole are described in the following paragraphs.